3l-d1abl0/issue-tracker/README.md

 **The 24 hrs Scheduled email has not been Implemeted !**
 **Along with the cancellation of task from Broker if a user is relieved of the issue while updation of Issue **

+Updated with a Logger.
+Log statements will be saved at error.log

 ## Built With